-If you were under age 591/2 at the time you received distributions from your traditional, SEP, or SIMPLE IRA, there generally is an additional 10% tax on the portion of the distribution that is included in income (25% for a distribution from a SIMPLE IRA during the first 2 years of your participation in the plan).
-See the instructions for Schedule 2 (Form 1040 or 1040-SR), line 6; or the instructions for Form 1040-NR, line 57; and also the Instructions for Form 5329.
+If you were under age 591/2 at the time you received distributions from your traditional, SEP, or SIMPLE IRA, there is generally an additional 10% tax on the portion of the distribution that is included in income (25% for a distribution from a SIMPLE IRA during the first 2 years of your participation in the plan).
+See the instructions for Schedule 2 (Form 1040), line 8; and the Instructions for Form 5329.

-Part II-2019 Conversions From Traditional, SEP, or SIMPLE IRAs to Roth IRAs
+Part II-2021 Conversions From Traditional, SEP, or SIMPLE IRAs to Roth IRAs

-Complete Part II if you converted part or all of your traditional, SEP, or SIMPLE IRAs to a Roth IRA in 2019.
+Complete Part II if you converted part or all of your traditional, SEP, or SIMPLE IRAs to a Roth IRA in 2021.